NovaBay Pharmaceuticals (NYSE:NBY) Now Covered by Analysts at StockNews.com

-StockNews.com began coverage on shares of NovaBay Pharmaceuticals (NYSE:NBY – Get Rating) in a research report sent to investors on Tuesday.
+StockNews.com started coverage on shares of NovaBay Pharmaceuticals (NYSE:NBY – Get Rating) in a research note published on Monday morning.
 The firm issued a hold rating on the stock.

 NovaBay Pharmaceuticals Price Performance